hclbaur/sdt-core/docs/TUTORIAL.md

 Other than that, you can hardly go wrong with parameters.

-Variables created with the `variable` statement are quite different.
+Variables are quite different.
 For starters, you can (re)declare them as often as you like, and practically anywhere you like:

 This is perfectly fine (*V* will equal 2 at the end of the transform):